rgrams/rendercam/README.md

 * __cam_id__ <kbd>hash</kbd> - ID of the camera game object.
 Uses the current camera by default.

 ### rendercam.follow(target_id, [allowMultiFollow], [cam_id])
 Makes the camera follow a game object.
 Lerps by default (see `rendercam.follow_lerp_func` below).
 If you want the camera to rigidly follow a game object it is better to just make the camera a child of that object.
 Set `rendercam.follow_lerp_speed` to adjust the global camera follow speed (default: 3).
 You can tell a camera to follow multiple game objects, in which case it will move toward the average of their positions.
 Note that the camera follow function only affects the camera's X and Y coordinates, so it only makes sense for 2D-oriented games.
+For this feature to work as expected, the camera should not be the child of a game object that is scaled, rotated, or translated.

 _PARAMETERS_
 * __target_id__ <kbd>hash</kbd> - ID of the game object to follow.